-An interview provides a better representation of a candidate than a resume.
-It allows you to get to know them to aid in your decision about who is the best for the position.
-But before the interview starts, you may have already made up your mind.
+Keep an open mind about who may be best suited for the job, instead of making appearance-based assumptions before the interview even starts.
+An interview provides a better representation of a candidate than a resume, and it allows you to get to know them, aiding your decision about who is best for the position.

 Tuning out feminine words

-In addition to unintentional bias which can form your expectations, how women talk about themselves in the actual interview can also sway your decisions.
-A study published in July 2014 in the Psychology of Women Quarterly found that women who described themselves with “feminine” terms were seen as less qualified for jobs traditionally held by men than those who described themselves with masculine words.
+In addition to unintentional bias, which can form your expectations, how women talk about themselves in the interview can sway your decisions.
+When women describe themselves with stereotypically feminine terms in a job interview, they are often seen as less qualified for jobs traditionally held by men than candidates who describe themselves with masculine-coded words.

-Create a standard template of hard and soft skills needed for the job to eliminate bias in the interview.
-Throughout the conversation, check off the boxes of said skills for a more objective selection process.
+Create a standard template of hard and soft skills necessary for the job to eliminate bias in the interview.
+Check off the boxes of said skills throughout the conversation for a more objective selection process.

 Brushing off salary negotiations

 If you think you base your salaries on experience and skills fairly, think again.
-We’ve already covered how men can exaggerate their skills, potentially leading to a higher starting salary, but there are other factors at play when it comes to the wage gap.
+We’ve already covered how men are more likely to exaggerate their skills, potentially leading to a higher starting salary, but other factors are at play in the wage gap.